grislyeye/three-meet/pages/classes/wise.md

 </header>

-You command dark forces to afflict an enemy within range that you can see.
-Make a ranged [spell attack](pages/combat/attacks.md?id=spell-attacks) against a target within 120 ft.
-On a hit, the target takes 1d10 damage.
+You command dark forces to afflict an enemy.
+You gain the Stricken (1d10, Ranged 120ft) [spell attack](pages/combat/attacks.md?id=spell-attacks).

 <header>